Technical Standards & Tolerances

 | Class | Description | Dimensional Tolerance | Surface Standard |

-| Class A | Bespoke Art & High-End Mineral Displays | 0.1mm – 2.0mm* | Optically clear; hand-polished finish. |
+| Class A | Machined Products Mineral Displays* | 0.1mm – 2.0mm | Machined: Medium-Fine Finishes.
+(JIS B 0601 Compliant) Clear Displays: Optically clear; hand-polished finish. |

-| Class X | Prototypes & Experimental Runs | Variable | “Functional Only”; may include visible testing marks. |
+| Class X | Prototypes & Experimental Runs | Variable | “Functional Only”; may include visible testing and tool marks. |

 *⚠️The Reality of Precision: Understanding the “Tolerance Stack”⚠️